Sirr Al-Khatim Al-Khalifa: 1965 Round Table Conference

-Al-Khalifa called upon establishing the Round Table Conference with the presence of 24 Southern politicians and 18 Northern party representatives to address the problem of the South.
+Al-Khalifa called upon establishing the Round Table Conference with the presence of 24 southern politicians and 18 northern party representatives to address the problem of the south.
 The conference was originally scheduled in Juba between 16–29 March 1965; however, several burnings and rampages in Juba signaled the migration of the conference to Khartoum.

 However, the conference reached a deadlock and was concluded with the establishment of Twelve-Men Committee, consisting of the participating political parties.
 Al-Khalifa was forced to resign and the government promised to schedule elections by June 1965.
-With a rushed elections conducted in the North excluding the South for security reasons, this ended the transitional government of Al-Khalifa and started the second democratic phase of Sudan under Mohamed Ahmed Mahjub.
+With a rushed elections conducted in the north excluding the south for security reasons, this ended the transitional government of Al-Khalifa and started the second democratic phase of Sudan under Mohamed Ahmed Mahjub.

 Diplomatic break from politics

-Al-Khalifa was appointed as ambassador to Italy in 1966.
-In March 1968, he was transferred to become ambassador to Britain.
+Al-Khalifa was appointed ambassador to Italy in 1966.
+In March 1968, he was transferred to become ambassador to the United Kingdom.
 On 25 May 1969, when Gaafar Nimeiry seized power, Al-Khalifa was bluntly informed about his end of service and stripped of his diplomatic passport.
 He had to report immediately to Khartoum.
 Some believe that this blunt telex was a reply from Babiker Awadallah, former chief justice and the new prime minister, and Nimeiry’s regime to Al-Khalifa’s betrayal of the October Revolution by rushing the 1965 elections thus handing power to Umma-PDP parties.
-After performing the diplomatic farewell to the Queen, Al-Khalifa returned to Khartoum in the beginning of June 1969.
+After performing the diplomatic farewell to Elizabeth II, Al-Khalifa returned to Khartoum in the beginning of June 1969.